capslock/stable-diffusion-bot/README.md

 ### Using the sub-crates.

-This projects consists of two crates:
+This projects consists of three crates:
 * the `stable-diffusion-bot` crate containing the main program and bot implementation.
 * the `stable-diffusion-api` crate containing a wrapper around the Stable Diffusion web UI API.
+* the `comfyui-api` crate containing a wrapper around the ComfyUI API.

-Both can be used as a standalone library:
+All can be used as standalone libraries:

 #### stable-diffusion-bot